Become one of our parent reps

 We are always looking for new parent reps to join our team.
 You can give as much or as little time as you have available, and just need to be a recent user of maternity services.

 You don’t need any in-depth knowledge of maternity services or the NHS, just lived experience of maternity and a desire to work with staff to make positive changes.

-We would especially welcome applications from people from BAME communities, people with disabilities, and people from the LGBTQIA+ community.
+We especially welcome applications from people from Black, Asian and Minority Ethnic communities, people with disabilities, and people from the LGBTQIA+ community.

 Giving feedback and volunteering

-Our role as an MVP is to listen to parents and collect feedback, looking for themes and trends, as well as suggestions for improvements.
+Our role is to listen to parents and collect feedback, looking for themes and trends, as well as suggestions for improvements.
 We then work with the service to improve things.

 We have all kinds of tasks and projects you can get stuck into, such as: